Ever since we made our first handprint craft, we’ve been hooked on them.

 With winter in full swing, we decided to turn a footprint into a silly, lovable penguin complete with giant eyes and a beak that opens up.

-It’s a fun winter craft for kids to make!
+This winter, make this adorable footprint penguin craft with your kids.
+It’s a fun winter animal craft for kids to make!

 Read on below to see how simple they are to make at home with your kids.

 This post contains affiliate links for your convenience.
 You can read my full disclosure here.

 This footprint craft is simple to make and only requires supplies that are easy to pick up at most stores.